ChrisFiorentine/mod_5_project/README.md

 3. On average, a team that makes the playoffs will win 94 games, have an On Base Percentage of 0.341, a Slugging Percentage of    0.434, and a Batting Average of 0.269

 # Modeling
-Used a Dummy Classifier, Logistic regression, a Decision Tree Classifier, Random Forest,  XGBoost, and Gridsearch CV to choose the best model to predict the outcome of a single game.
+Used a Dummy Classifier, Logistic regression, a Decision Tree Classifier, Random Forest,  XGBoost, and Gridsearch CV to choose the best model to predict the outcome of a single game and if a team will make the playoffs.

-Used Linear Regression to predict total team wins for a season.
+Used Linear Regression to predict total team wins.

 ### Model Results

-Dummy Classifier - 0.5 Testing Accuracy
+Dummy Classifier - 0.53 Testing Accuracy
-Logistic Regression - 0.96 Testing Accuracy
+Logistic Regression - 0.56 Testing Accuracy
-Decision Tree Classifier - 0.85 Testing Accuracy Random Forest Classifier - 0.90 Testing Accuracy XGBoost - 0.95 Testing accuracy
+Random Forest Classifier - 0.54 Testing Accuracy XGBoost - 0.55 Testing accuracy

+Linear Regression Wins - 3.9 RMSE
-Linear Regression - 0.80 Testing Accuracy
+Linear Regression Playoffs - 0.81 Testing Accuracy

 # Analysis of Features